Maryland Auto Insurance [Rates + Cheap Coverage Guide]

 Distracted Driving Laws in Maryland

 All drivers in Maryland are prohibited from using hand-held phones for calling and texting while driving. if you’re caught making a phone call, you would be charged a fine of $40 for the first offense and $100 for any subsequent offenses.

 Maryland Can’t-Miss Facts

-By now, you are aware of the coverage options that you can avail, factors that determine your rates, laws that govern car insurance rates, rules of the road that you must follow, and the details about car insurance companies in Maryland.
+By now, you are aware of the coverage options that you can avail, factors that determine your rates, laws that govern auto insurance rates, rules of the road that you must follow, and the details about auto insurance companies in Maryland.